memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 };
 ```

-Within this compatible binding, we see that `child-binding` and thus format of all children of `nordic,nrf-pinctrl` compatible nodes is defined:
+Within the `nordic,nrf-pinctrl.yaml` binding, we find a `child-binding` property to define the child nodes of `nordic,nrf-pinctrl`:

 `zephyr/dts/bindings/pinctrl/nordic,nrf-pinctrl.yaml`